 HCDE adheres to the following academic policies:

-To maintain enrollment at the University of Washington, students must register for at least two credits per quarter (excluding Summer Quarter), unless students have officially obtained On-Leave status.
+To maintain enrollment at the University of Washington, students must register for at least one credit per quarter (excluding Summer Quarter), unless students have officially obtained On-Leave status.
 If a student withdraws from the University of Washington, whether intentionally or by default, they must reapply for admission.

 Incomplete grades become a part of a student's permanent UW transcript.
 Although they may be updated with a grade, the "I" remains as a permanent entry on a student's official transcript.
 Students must successfully complete the work by the last day of the next quarter in residence.
 This rule may be waived by the Dean of the College of Engineering.
 In no case may an incomplete be converted into a passing grade after a lapse of two years or more.
 An incomplete grade may be given by permission of the instructor ONLY when the student has been in attendance and has done satisfactory work until within two weeks of the end of the quarter AND has furnished proof satisfactory to the instructor that the work cannot be completed because of illness or other circumstances beyond the student's control.
 A written statement of the reason for the giving of the incomplete, listing the work that the student will need to do to remove it, must be filed with the instructor (UW Grading System).

 With the approval of the Master's Program Advisor, students may choose the Satisfactory/Not Satisfactory (S/NS) grade designation for up to 6 elective credits (not prerequisite courses) not taken to fulfill Research, Design, and Engineering specialized content areas.
 Only a grade of 2.7 or higher will be considered satisfactory.
 Courses listed in the Time Schedule as credit/non-credit do not count toward the 6 allowable S/NS credits.

 In accordance with Graduate School Memorandum No. 16, students whose cumulative or quarterly GPA falls below a 3.0 will be notified by the Student Services Manager of being put on one of the following Low Scholarship statuses: